Abu Ma'shar

 Solar visibility problems are preserved as an impairing condition component even when other ingredients are favorable.

-A target body between two guards is surfaced as enclosed when both guards reach it by co-presence or whole-sign ray, without promoting the narrower medieval besiegement rule.
+A target body is read as enclosed only when it is uninterrupted between its immediate classical guards and both guards reach it by co-presence or whole-sign ray, without promoting the narrower medieval besiegement rule.